The best 2-person tents 2025: built for the wilderness with minimal bulk, whether you're backpacking or car camping

 Not as weather resistant as some

 Sea to Summit's new range of Alto and Telos tents feature patent pending Tension Ridge Architecture, which features a cross bar that cantilevers upwards, creating near vertical walls, a high ceiling and a kind of unrivalled roominess we very much enjoyed on test.
 This unique and innovative architecture paves the way for myriad other benefits: high doors, large vestibules and good climate control.
 On test, this all added up to a superbly liveable tent space, especially for a backpacking tent.
+"The inner boasts a great amount of headroom," said our expert tester Alex Foxfield, "feeling less claustrophobic than most backpacking tents."

 Read out full Sea to Summit Alto TR2 review

-The best 2-person trekking pole tent
+The best budget two-person tent

 Specifications